-The plants underwent budbreak between 17 August and 6 September (mean = 29 August) and leafout between 22 August and 22 September (mean = 4 September).
-All plants had least one bud burst, but two plants never leafed out.
-The first inflorescence formed on 5 September, and 51 plants eventually reached this stage (EL 12), though only 26 were of the varieties selected for the experiment.
+The plants underwent budbreak (EL …) between 17 August and 6 September (mean = 29 August) and leafout (EL …) between 22 August and 22 September (mean = 4 September).
+All plants had least one bud that burst, but two plants never leafed out.
+The first inflorescence formed on 5 September, and 51 plants eventually reached this stage (EL 12), though only 26 were of the varieties pre-selected for the experiment.

-A logistic model (I’M NOT SURE HOW TO TALK ABOUT THIS MODEL AND ITS SIGNIFICANCE) showed that plants that had thicker spurs were more likely to develop inflorescence (Figure in supplement).
-Reaching 50% flowering had an even stronger correlation with spur thickness (Figure in supplement).
+Budbreak and leafout timing among varieties were similar in the lab and field (Figure XX, budburst: F(1,47)=14.55, p=0.0004; leafout: F(1,47)=18.51, p<0.0001).
+Few plants developed inflorescences (see Table XX).
+Plants with thicker spurs were more likely to develop inflorescence (Figure in supplement, Z()=XX, p=XX), and more likely to reach 50% flowering (Figure in supplement, Z()=XX, p=XX).

 Plants in Chamber 3 (mean temperature = 30 degrees C) had the greatest change in stem length during their time in the chamber (FIGURE #).
 Similarly, plants in Chamber 2 (mean temperature = 26 degrees C) had the greatest change in leaf number during the experiment (FIGURE #).
 However, there was no directional relationship between chamber temperature and either change in stem length or change in leaf number.

-(DO YOU REPORT F AND P VALUES ETC EVEN IF THINGS WERE NOT SIGNIFICANT?)
+(DO YOU REPORT F AND P VALUES ETC EVEN IF THINGS WERE NOT SIGNIFICANT?
+YES!
+It helps reader fully evaluate the results.)

 Introduction

-(TOPIC SENTENCES?)Vitis vinifera, commonly known as the winegrape, is cultivated in vineyards worldwide.
+(TOPIC SENTENCES?)Vitis vinifera subsp. vinifera, commonly known as the winegrape, is cultivated in vineyards worldwide.
 At least 6000 genetically distinct varieties are known, but only 1100 are grown commercially, and an even smaller number dominate the global market {Wolkovich, 2017 #22}(LACOMBE 2012).
 (CONNECT TO NEXT PARAGRAPH)

 As the climate changes, the viticulture industry is going to need to adapt as well.
 Climate change is most likely going to raise temperatures 1-3 degreesC in wine growing regions across the world, which could drive the viticulture industry to shift towards the poles and to higher elevations to maintain ideal growing temperatures for winegrapes {Schultz, 2010 #33}{Hannah, 2013 #10}.
 In the Southern Hemisphere, where there is less landmass closer to the poles, this could mean a loss in total viticultural land.
 There is also concern that vineyards could move to land that is currently conserved {Hannah, 2013 #10}.
 Alternatively, vineyards could take advantage of the great genetic variety that already exists by planting varieties better suited to the new climate {Wolkovich, 2017 #32}.
 However, for this adaptation to be effective, the differences in phenology among these varieties must be better understood, so that the varieties could be matched with climates they could thrive in.